PROSTATE SURGERY

 da Vinci ‘multiport’ robotic surgery

-The shift towards minimally invasive prostate cancer surgery began with laparoscopic techniques in the 2000s, where surgeons manually controlled instruments through small incisions.
-This was followed by multiport robotic-assisted surgery in the 2010s, offering improved cancer control and better preservation of bladder and sexual function.
+The journey toward minimally invasive prostate cancer surgery began with laparoscopic techniques in the 2000s, where surgeons manually controlled instruments through small incisions.
+By the 2010s, Intuitive Surgical’s da Vinci robot revolutionised the field with multiport robotic-assisted surgery, improving cancer control and the preservation of urinary and sexual function.

-Introduced in 2000, Intuitive Surgical’s first da Vinci robot revolutionised operating rooms with its surgical console, vision cart, and patient cart.
-Since then, da Vinci robotic surgery has become a leading approach for prostate cancer, with more than 11 million robotic surgeries performed worldwide using 7,500 systems.
-The technology has advanced from the original 3-arm standard model to the 4-arm S and Si models, and now to the latest Xi and 5 systems.
+Since its introduction in 2000, the da Vinci surgical system has been used in over 11 million robotic surgeries worldwide.
+The technology evolved from the original 3-arm standard model to the 4-arm S and Si models, and now to the advanced Xi and 5 systems.

-The da Vinci Single Port (SP) robotic prostatectomy represents the next step in this evolution.
-Unlike conventional multiport robotic surgery, which requires six separate abdominal incisions (four for the robot and two for the assistant), the SP system introduces all four robotic arms and an assistant port through a single small incision.
-This approach enhances surgeon control, visibility, and precision while minimising surgical trauma.
+The da Vinci Single Port (SP) system represents the next leap forward.
+While conventional multiport robotic surgery requires up to six abdominal incisions, the da Vinci SP robot introduces all four robotic arms and an assistant port through a single incision.
+This innovation enhances surgeon control, visibility, and precision while minimising surgical trauma.

 What does the SP platform add to Retzius-sparing robotic prostatectomy?

-The da Vinci SP platform enhances Retzius-sparing robotic prostatectomy, combining advanced techniques to optimise cancer control, continence, and potency:
+The da Vinci SP platform enhances Retzius-sparing techniques, delivering optimal outcomes in cancer control, continence, and potency:

-1. Retzius-sparing technique – Improves early post-operative continence, making it 3x better than conventional robotic prostatectomy;
+1. Retzius-sparing technique – Provides up to 3x better early continence than conventional robotic prostatectomy.

 2. Real-time frozen-section analysis – Enables the surgeon to optimise both cancer control and functional outcomes by preserving more nerves, eliminating the need to choose between the two – an issue that arises when this information isn’t available during surgery.